What's Tang Hall Food Co-op about?

-The idea of having a food cooperative running from Tang Hall Community Centre came about over a year ago, when we began to see the way that food was drawing people to the centre.
-Food projects, such as Meet & Eat and Yourcafe and Food Circle's Sunday local food stall and lunch have all been very popular, and we feel that bringing people together to share food is one of the best things we can do to address some of the issues people in our community face.
-We also became acutely aware of the increased use of food banks over the last few years, and philosophically, food banks do not fit with Tang Hall Community Centre's vision of a thriving and sustainable Tang Hall.
-Whilst we appreciate the good that food banks do, we think that an alternative food system, which afford individuals autonomy, choice and control, alongside access to arguably superior food is a much more appropriate solution to current issues such as food insecurity.
+The idea of having a food co-operative running from Tang Hall Community Centre came about over a year ago, when we noticed that food drew people to the centre.
+Food projects - such as Meet & Eat and Yourcafe, and Food Circle's Sunday local food stall and lunch - have all proved popular; we feel that bringing people together to share food is one of the best things we can do to address some of the issues people in our community face.
+We also became acutely aware of the increased use of food banks over the last few years.
+Philosophically, food banks do not fit with Tang Hall Community Centre's vision of a thriving, sustainable Tang Hall.
+Whilst we appreciate the good that food banks do, we think that an alternative food system, which gives individuals autonomy, choice and control, alongside access to arguably superior food, is a much more appropriate solution to current issues, such as food insecurity.

-Along with individuals, local enterprises and Tang Hall Big Local, we hosted a food summit where the future of food in the area was discussed.
-This was an opportunity for us to consult with local community members and businesses about what they would like to see in their local area with regards to food.
-Taking forward suggestions and expressions of interest from stakeholders, we decided to try and form a food cooperative, founded on aspirations to achieve food security, address food poverty, improve health, enrich the local community, create opportunities to access good food locally, and bring the community together.
+Last year, we hosted Tang Hall Big Local's food summit, where the future of food in the area was discussed.
+This was an opportunity for us to consult local community members and businesses about what they would like to see in their local area with regards to food.
+Acting on suggestions and expressions of interest from stakeholders, we formed a food co-operative, founded on aspirations to achieve food security, address food poverty, improve health, enrich the local community, create opportunities to access good food locally, and bring the community together.

-So far, we have successfully secured grants from The People's Health Trust and The Joseph Rowtree Foundation - two funders who share similar worldviews to us.
-We have also formed good links with other similar projects and interested individuals, which we will continue to foster over the coming years.
-The project will initially run for 2 years from July 2018, but we hope to sustain this project far beyond the initial funding period.
+So far, we have successfully secured grants from The People's Health Trust and The Joseph Rowntree Foundation - two funders who share similar world views to us.
+We have also formed good links with similar projects and interested individuals, which we will continue to foster over the coming years.
+The project will initially run for two years from July 2018, but we hope to sustain this project far beyond the initial funding period.

-Our objectives all relate to local residents of Tang Hall.
+Our objectives relate to local residents of Tang Hall.
 We want local people to:

 Get together regularly and form community ties.